Skip to content

 Accessibility

-How to Get the Best Results from Academic Audio
+How to Test Academic Audio Workflows

 • Minimize background noise — Sit closer to the front.
 Avoid recording near air conditioning vents, open windows, or chatty neighbors.